solarwinds/appoptics-apm-node/working/re-arch-notes.md

 ## questions - open

-- pretty tight coupling between bindings Event::send(), OBOE_* constants, and Metabuf. another way?
+- pretty tight coupling between bindings Event::send(), OBOE_* constants, and Metabuf. another way? for testing. not sure that anything else does; if not can substitute wrapper on reportInfo() function.
-- span._internal() - why are internal events kept in span.internal[]?

 ### questions - closed

+- span._internal() - why are internal events kept in span.internal[]? custom.test.js depends on it.
+RESOLUTION
+was used only for custom.test.js. replaced with placeholder noop that won't keep info events alive for the life of the span; custom.test.js replaces the noop for it's purposes.
+- consider converting internal use but keeping docs the same.
+RESOLVED - keep term metadata in user docs but refer to it, when necessary, as metadata in the form of a Metabuf. will keep current usage ao.MB so it can't be confused with Metadata.
+Metabuf is not documented for end-users/developers.
 - should Event constructor accept both Events and Metabuf-metadata?
 NO. There are only 4 places that call `new Event()`; they can get it right and one additional instanceof check is avoided.

 ## details - items to do

-- remove metadata & metadataFromXtrace from getTraceSettings() return.
-- rework bindings tests (almost completely).
-- provide initialization time check that verifies aob metadata constants are the same as Metabuf uses.
+- provide initialization-time check that verifies aob metadata constants are the same as Metabuf uses.
-- abstract edges better. create addEdge() method. remove all event.edges.push(...) instances. get rid of getters/setters.
+- get rid of getters/setters.
+RESOLUTION - not really viable without breaking too much documented api.
-- deprecate Event.last in favor of ao.lastEvent.
 - rename requestStore => context.
-- rename Event.set() => Event.addKV()
 - bunyan test 'mode=\'always\' should always insert a trace ID even if not tracing' context error. prevent?
+- deprecate Event.last in favor of ao.lastEvent. why? most places don't need access to Event except for this single purpose and all have/need access to ao.

 ### details - done##

+- rename Event.set() => Event.addKVs(). deprecate Event.set().
+DO NOT remove all direct accesses to event.kv - too many.
+- remove metadata & metadataFromXtrace from getTraceSettings() return.
+- abstract edges better. create addEdge() method. remove all event.edges.push(...) instances.
+- rework bindings tests (mostly removals).
 - remove already gone bindings.Context.sampleTrace() references (testing, api-sim).
 - event.addEdge() accepts both Metabuf and Event arguments - topLevel only has Metabuf but most code works at event-level.
 - unix time in microseconds done. see api.js/getUnixTimeMicroseconds().